 FAQ

 Q: Is it ever correct to say "I feel good" when referring to health?
 A: While technically "I feel well" is grammatically correct when referring to health, "I feel good" is often used informally to express a general sense of well-being or happiness.
-However, in formal writing or professional settings, "I feel well" is preferred.
+Even so, in formal writing or professional settings, "I feel well" is preferred.

 Q: How can I remember when to use "well" versus "good"?
 A: A helpful mnemonic is to remember that "well" often relates to doing something skillfully (adverb) or being in good health (adjective).
 If you're describing an action or someone's health, "well" is usually the correct choice.
 If you're describing a quality of a noun, "good" is more appropriate.